gnyani/beyondclass-gateway-api/Documentation/ImportantTODO.md

 - optimise all the controllers
 - multiple answers to a question
 - upvotes, downvotes and comments
-- Fixing bugs in question papers, syllabus, notes, assignments
+- Fixing bugs in question papers, syllabus, notes, assignments -- **Done**
 - Ui enhancements for all the above as well.
+- Profile Pic On hover
+- Change Question papers ,syllabus,Assignments,Notes to multiple tabs -- **Done**
+- Ui validations make mobile number mandatory
+- send otp before registering and register only iff otp is correct
+- Start thinking about Entertainment page